vishuRizz/bubuy/README.md

 # GLOBUY

 ## Brief Description

-Globuy is a web app that helps digital vendors create smart contracts and sell products like eBooks, application licenses, online courses and other digital products on the Aptos blockchain.
-With low transaction fees and easy integration into existing online stores, Globuy makes selling digital products simple and secure.
-Customers can enjoy a smooth shopping experience and even participate in an lottery by paying 1% extra on their purchase, which is added to a prize pool for a chance to win a monthly prize.
-Globuy combines the latest blockchain technology with practical features to create a reliable and enjoyable (gamified) marketplace for both sellers and buyers.
+This prototype is part of the dEVMatch Hackathon organized by APUBCC, developed in the OPEN TRACK on the Aptos Blockchain.
+Globuy is a web app that empowers digital vendors to create smart contracts and sell products like eBooks, application licenses, online courses, and other digital products securely and efficiently on the Aptos blockchain.
+With low transaction fees and seamless integration into existing online stores, Globuy simplifies the process of selling digital products.
+Customers benefit from a smooth shopping experience and can participate in a gamified lottery by paying 1% extra on their purchase, which is added to a prize pool for a chance to win a monthly prize.
+Globuy merges the latest blockchain technology with practical features, creating a reliable and engaging marketplace for both sellers and buyers.

 ## Getting Started